NolanKoblischke/SpectraFM_NeurIPS_FM4Science/readme.md

 - **Python 3.x**
 - `PyTorch`
-- See `enviornment.yml` for a complete list of dependencies.
+- See `environment.yml` for a complete list of dependencies.
 - **Other Dependencies:**
   - Access to APOGEE spectra data files for data preparation.
-(See Zenodo link)
+(Soon to be available in Zenodo)
   - A GPU.

 #### Notes